jamesplease/moment-business/README.md

 ##### `weekendDays( otherMoment )`

-Calculate the number of work days between the moment and `otherMoment`.
+Calculate the number of weekend days between the moment and `otherMoment`.
 Weekend days are Saturday and Sunday.